encord-team/encord-active/docs/docs/getting-started.md

 # Getting Started

 **Encord Active** is an open-source active learning tookit that helps you visualize your data, evaluate your models, surface model failure modes, find labeling mistakes, prioritize high-value data for re-labeling and more!
-**Encord Active** is open-source and accesible as Python library on GitHub.

 ## Install Encord Active